Why does mother-in-law vs. daughter-in-law even exist?

 “A daughter is a daughter all of her life.
 A son is a son till he takes a wife.”

 Some daughters-in-law are so possessive that they want all of their husband’s attention!
 Or they think their MIL is too bossy, too nosy, too everything!
-Or maybe they are a little jealous of their husband’s mom.
+Maybe, they are insecure and a little jealous of their husband’s mom.
 Or maybe they are a little intimidated.

 Why do some mothers-in-law and daughters-in-law resent each other?
 There are a number of reasons!
 You’re not in competition, girls!